Diesel Power Products Hero Slider

 Q: I have an NV4500 five speed and ordered a clutch kit, but the shaft isn't the correct size, why is it different?

 A: From the factory, the NV4500 featured a 1-1/4" input shaft.
-The later model NV5600 six speeds (with exception to some of the early model NV5600's) had a 1-3/8" shaft.
-Its common and good practice to upgrade the shaft size to the later 1-3/8" for added durability.
-South Bend offers clutch kits in both versions, but if you're unsure of exatly what is currently in your truck, you may want to take the time and measure the current shaft to avoid an issue where you may order a true "stock replacement" designed for a 1-1/4" shaft, only to find out your transmission has already been upgraded to the 1-3/8" shaft.
+The later model NV5600 six speeds (except some of the early model NV5600s) had a 1-3/8" shaft.
+It's common and good practice to upgrade the shaft size to the later 1-3/8" for added durability.
+South Bend offers clutch kits in both versions, but if you're unsure of exactly what is currently in your truck, you may want to take the time and measure the current shaft to avoid an issue where you may order a true "stock replacement" designed for a 1-1/4" shaft, only to find out your transmission has already been upgraded to the 1-3/8" shaft.

 Q: I see a note on the replacement hydraulics for the 2003-2018 Cummins, and it states that for the G56 trucks, they can only be used with an OEM clutch.
 Why is that?